JeevanandanRamasamy/C-Data-Structures/README.md

 # C-Data-Structures

 ## rot13.c
+Rot-13 (rotate-13) is a simple substitution cipher, in which each letter is encoded by the letter appearing 13 places later (or earlier) in the alphabet.
+Thus, A becomes N, M becomes Z, N becomes A, and Z becomes M. Because 13 is half the number of letters in the alphabet, we use the same substitution for ciphering and deciphering.
+That is, applying rot-13 twice to a text yields the original text.

+#### Usage
+$ ./rot13 Hello

+Uryyb

+$ ./rot13 Uryyb

+Hello

+$ ./rot13 ebg13

+rot13

+$ ./rot13 ""

+$ ./rot13 "Awesome Power!"

+Njrfbzr Cbjre!

+~/D/R/2/2/p/b/rot13 $ ./rot13 erzrzore\ gung\ gur\ furyy\ cebprffrf\ lbhe\ fgevat\ svefg

+remember that the shell processes your string first

 ## sort.c
 sort takes zero or more arguments, sorts them lexicographically, and then prints each argument on its own line.

 If sorta receives no arguments, it exits without printing anything.